 - 1. Section 51 Criminal Justice Act 2003 (as substituted by the Police, Crime, Sentencing and Courts Act 2022 with effect from 28 June 2022) enables courts to require or permit a person to take part in eligible criminal proceedings through a live link ("a live link direction"), including at preliminary hearings, trials (whether summary or on indictment), sentencing, appeals and other identified types of hearing (see section 51(3)). - 2.
-This statutory guidance is provided by the Lord Chief Justice pursuant to section 51(5) of the 2003 Act.
-It should be read with the Act, Criminal Practice Directions 3N: Use of live link and telephone facilities and the extracts from the Equal Treatment Bench Book that deal with live links.
+This statutory guidance is provided by the Lady Chief Justice pursuant to section 51(5) of the 2003 Act.
+It should be read with the Act, Paragraph 5.5 of the Criminal Practice Direction 2023 and the extracts from the Equal Treatment Bench Book that deal with live links.